 |No residential school|

-This work-based learning course focuses on your own face-to-face work with young people.
+This work-based learning module focuses on your own face-to-face work with young people.
 It will help you to develop the skills and understanding needed to work effectively with young people and support their informal learning.
-The course shows you how you can use your practical experiences and the knowledge you have gained from previous study of our key introductory Level 1 course in working with young people to understand your current practice better and develop it further.
+The module supports you to use your practical experiences and the knowledge you have gained from previous study of our key introductory OU level 1 module, Working with young people: an introduction (E108), to understand your current practice better and develop it further.
 You’ll need to be able to undertake work-based learning, and be working with young people aged 13–19 in a suitable setting for at least five hours a week.

-This course teaches you the necessary knowledge and skills to enable you to take a reflective approach towards your work and your continuing professional development.
+This module teaches you the necessary knowledge and skills to enable you to take a reflective approach towards your work and your continuing professional development.

 It focuses on three main themes:

 Within each of these themes you will be engaging in some small-scale practical work with young people that will become the focus for your learning.
 You will be addressing the ethical issues that arise from your work, including your approach to anti-oppressive practice and safeguarding young people.
 In reflecting on your practical work, you will be finding out about the different perspectives young people, colleagues and others have on your work.